hypi-universe/docs/content/password-reminder.md

 :::

-In the message, you should also provide a link to a URL where the user can enter their new password.
+In the HTML / Plain message, you should also provide a link to a URL where the user can enter their new password.

 Include the code in this URL e.g. https://my-app.com/reset-password?code=$!{parent.code}.